Skip to content

 • the run_config must return a dictionary of columns that need to be updated

-• a key of the same exact name must be in this dictionary
+• a key with the exact same name must be in this dictionary

-For our MyCustomTable1 and Example__Python__MyExample1, we can see that the following outputs are matching for both the run_config's output dictionary AND are table columns:
+For our MyCustomTable1 and Example__Python__MyExample, we can see that the following outputs match both the run_config's output dictionary AND are table columns:

 1. output_01